 The Public Service Act 1912 did most – but not all – of the things the Hunt Commission had called for.
-Notably, the commission had recommended the establishment of a board of management to oversee government departments, and which would report to cabinet.
+Notably, the commission had recommended the establishment of a board of management which would oversee government departments and report to cabinet.
 Instead, the new act set up a Public Service Commission, headed by a public service commissioner, which reported to Parliament.

-William Hunt, who chaired the 1912 Royal Commission, went on to become a prominent member of the Businessmen’s Efficiency League, which supported prohibition on the basis that it led to greater efficiency in business.
+William Hunt, who chaired the 1912 royal commission, went on to become a prominent member of the Businessmen’s Efficiency League, which supported prohibition on the basis that it would lead to greater efficiency in business.

 The new law was a major break with the past.
 The hiring, firing and promotion of public servants became the responsibility of the public service commissioner (not individual ministers), who would appoint people on their merits.
 The Public Service Commission also standardised conditions of employment and rates of pay across all government departments.

 Referring to the changes of 1912, Leslie Lipson, Victoria University of Wellington’s first professor of political science, observed: ‘with the political parties the modern public service has struck a mutually beneficial bargain.
 By guaranteeing to public servants a life’s career and a pension, parties have foresworn the use of patronage and have guaranteed to the state’s employees their tenure of jobs.
 In return the parties expect, and the public servants owe, equal loyalty to any government which the people have placed in office’.1